Nioxin: A Quick Overview

 So with this vision, $500 and a lot of determination, Eva set to work – teaming up with biologists, chemists, pharmacologist and hairdressers and experimenting with herbs and botanicals to eventually create Nioxin Research Laboratories in 1987.
 The first products that arrived in salons were dubbed “The Science of Living Hair” and were promoted as the “non-drug alternative” to hair loss.

-Back To The Present Day...
+Back to Present Day...

 Want to know more about the company’s history?
 You can read the full story here – but the short version is that Nioxin has gone from strength to strength since.